kfechter/LegionY530Ubuntu/README.md

 To use Magic SysRq, hold down the right Alt key and PrtSc, and then type (In Order) R, E, I, S, U, B. The machine should then reboot.
 If for some reason this doesn't work, then hold the power button down to power off the machine.

+#### If the machine freezes shortly after login or before the login screen appears, follow the steps section 'disable nouveau modeset' under Additional Notes.
+These steps will have to be followed at every boot until the nvidia drivers are installed.

 ### Some things to note before Beginning:

 * __This guide assumes decent knowledge of the Linux command line__